Types of Heat Exchangers on a Ship

-As the name suggests, this type of heat exchanger is used to change the phase of a medium from solid to liquid or liquid to gas by principle of heat transfer.
+As the name suggests, this type of heat exchanger is used to change the phase of a medium from solid to liquid or liquid to a gas by the principle of heat transfer.
 This type is normally operated in freeze cycle and melts cycle for change in phase to happen.

-The heat exchanger is normally constructed like a shell and tube type exchanger, but consists of at least two divider walls to construct upper and lower annular space for flow passage.
-It also consists of fins in both passage ways for efficient heat transfer.
+The heat exchanger is normally constructed like a shell and tube type exchanger but consists of at least two divider walls to construct upper and lower annular space for flow passage.
+It also consists of fins in both passageways for efficient heat transfer.

 6) Spiral Heat Exchanger

-The Flow of fluid in spiral type is rotary current flow which itself possesses the property of self cleaning of fouling inside the spiral body.
+The Flow of fluid in spiral type is rotary current flow which itself possesses the property of self-cleaning of fouling inside the spiral body.

 7) Direct Contact Heat Exchanger

 In this type of heat exchanger, there is no separating wall inside the unit.
-Both the mediums are in direct contact for heat transfer process.
+Both the mediums are in direct contact for the heat transfer process.

 Direct contact type heat exchangers can be further classified as

 3. Solid-liquid or solid-gas